Agamemnon: Etymology

+Different etymologies have been proposed for the name Agamemnon (Ἀγαμέμνων).
+According to one view, the name means 'very steadfast', 'unbowed' or 'resolute'.
+This is based on the interpretation of the name as a compound word comprising the elements ἄγαν 'very much' and μένω 'to stay, wait; stand fast'.
+According to another view, the name developed from the unattested form *Ἀγαμέδμων (*Agamédmōn), a compound word composed of the elements ἄγαν 'very much' and μέδομαι 'to think on, provide for', with the overall meaning of 'very mindful'.
+Yet another proposal derives the second part of the compound word from μέμονα 'to be inclined, to wish eagerly, to strive' for the overall meaning of 'very eagerly wishing'.
+Linguist Václav Blažek proposes a relationship with Vedic Sanskrit Agni on etymological and functional bases.

 Ancestry and early life

 Agamemnon was a descendant of Pelops, son of Tantalus.
 According to the common story (as told in the Iliad and Odyssey of Homer), Agamemnon and his younger brother Menelaus were the sons of Atreus, king of Mycenae, and Aerope, daughter of the Cretan king Catreus.
 However, according to another tradition, Agamemnon and Menelaus were the sons of Atreus' son Pleisthenes, with their mother being Aerope, Cleolla, or Eriphyle.
 In this tradition, Pleisthenes dies young, with Agamemnon and Menelaus being raised by Atreus.
 Agamemnon had a sister Anaxibia (or Astyoche) who married Strophius, the son of Crisus.

 Agamemnon's father, Atreus, murdered the sons of his twin brother Thyestes and fed them to Thyestes after discovering Thyestes' adultery with his wife Aerope.
 Thyestes fathered Aegisthus with his own daughter, Pelopia, and this son vowed gruesome revenge on Atreus' children.
 Aegisthus murdered Atreus, restored Thyestes to the throne, and took possession of the throne of Mycenae and jointly ruled with his father.
 During this period, Agamemnon and his brother Menelaus took refuge with Tyndareus, King of Sparta.

-There they respectively married Tyndareus' daughters Clytemnestra and Helen.
+In Sparta, Agamemnon and Menelaus respectively married Tyndareus' daughters Clytemnestra and Helen.
+In some stories (such as Iphigenia at Aulis by Euripides) Clytemnestra was already married to Tantalus, and Agamemnon murders him and the couple's infant son before marrying Clytemnestra.

 Agamemnon and Clytemnestra had four children: one son, Orestes, and three daughters, Iphigenia, Electra, and Chrysothemis.
 Menelaus succeeded Tyndareus in Sparta, while Agamemnon, with his brother's assistance, drove out Aegisthus and Thyestes to recover his father's kingdom.
 He extended his dominion by conquest and became the most powerful prince in Greece.

 Agamemnon's family history had been tarnished by murder, incest, and treachery, consequences of the heinous crime perpetrated by his ancestor, Tantalus, and then of a curse placed upon Pelops, son of Tantalus, by Myrtilus, whom he had murdered.
 Thus misfortune hounded successive generations of the House of Atreus, until atoned by Orestes in a court of justice held jointly by humans and gods.